Uriyadi: Release

 By the completion of post-production works within August 2014, Vijay Kumar sent the film to the Central Board of Film Certification for preview screening.
 After trimming scenes featuring excessive violence, the film got an A certificate from the Censor Board.
 Kumar approached distributors to release the film, who refused the film in concern of a violent content.
 In mid-2015, director Nalan Kumarasamy, whom Kumar befriended when they were contestants in the reality show Naalaya Iyakkunar, had agreed to distribute and co-produce the film, under his newly launched production house Pinrom Pictures.
 Kumar organised a preview show for the members of the Tamil film industry on 23 May 2016, where it received highly positive critical response.
 The film was theatrically released on 27 May 2016.

 Prior to the release, the film was pirated by torrent sites which affected its theatrical run.
 However, it also helped the film gain more popularity and response among the audience, who praised filmmaker Vijay for the direction.
-The fans requested to release the uncut version of the film, but Vijay Kumar revealed that the uncensored footage of the film destroyed during the 2015 South Indian floods, which flooded his office in Jafferkhanpet, but the team had a copy of the censored and edited version of the film at Prasad Labs, where the director had to reassemble his cut from the copy.
+The fans requested to release the uncut version of the film, but Vijay Kumar revealed that the uncensored footage of the film was destroyed during the 2015 South Indian floods, which flooded his office in Jafferkhanpet, but the team had a copy of the censored and edited version of the film at Prasad Labs, where the director had to reassemble his cut from the copy.
 Uriyadi, along with 12 other Tamil films, was screened at the Tamil film competition of the 14th Chennai International Film Festival 2016.